Will you pray for God's little children?

 Jessica Moore R.I.P. aged 19

 Avery Greene R.I.P. aged 3

-May they rest in the peace.
+May they rest in

 We also keep their parents, families and friends in our prayers as they struggle with the pain and loss that death brings.
 May our Blessed Lady and her Son Jesus Christ, be a source of strength and comfort for them.
 Amen.